 Virginia Living Museum

 View endangered red wolves.
 Get up close to a loggerhead turtle and moon jellies.
 See fish with no eyes and frogs that change colors.
 Touch live spider crabs and fossilized dinosaur tracks.
 It's all at the Virginia Living Museum, Newport News, where living exhibits depict Virginia's natural heritage from the mountains to the sea.
 Experience a steamy cypress swamp and cool mountain cove.
 Explore the underwater world of the Chesapeake Bay and the underground realm of a limestone cave.
 See flying squirrels, stingrays and other creatures of the night.
 Touch famous Bay creatures.
-Kids will especially enjoy the Touch Tank with its sea stars and horseshoe crabs.
+Kids especially enjoy the Touch Tank with its sea stars and horseshoe crabs, role-playing being an animal keeper and vet in Wild and Well and exploring the Nature Playground.
 Enjoy hands-on activities.
 See spectacular views of the sun from the observatory and travel the universe in the state-of-the-art digital planetarium.
 Outdoors, stroll the boardwalk to view coastal birds, beavers, otters, coyotes, endangered red wolves and other animals in naturalized habitats.
 Butterfly Garden, Virginia Garden and landscape plantings display one of the most extensive displays of native plants in Virginia.
 Learn how to live, build and garden green in the Conservation Garden and Green Living House.